thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 First ...

-> **Trust, but verify**
->
-> -- a Russian proverb from Lean Enterprise, Chapter 12.
-Embrace Lean Thinking for Governance, Risk and, Compliance, p240
+Trust, but verify.
 Trust the people they will do the right thing!
 Then verify they are not abusing the trust through monitoring and regularly reviewing and auditing.

 Second ...